oamg/leapp/docs/source/integration-tests.rst

 -------------------------------------------------

-All step definitions receive the current `behave` context as their first parameter, and the `environment file <https://github.com/leapp-to/prototype/tree/master/integration-tests/features/environment.py>`_ adds a few useful attributes for use in step implementations:
+All step definitions receive the current `behave` context as their first parameter, and the `environment file <https://github.com/leapp-to/leapp/tree/master/integration-tests/features/environment.py>`_ adds a few useful attributes for use in step implementations:

-* `BASE_REPO_DIR`: a `pathlib.Path` instance referring to the base of the prototype repo
+* `BASE_REPO_DIR`: a `pathlib.Path` instance referring to the base of the leapp repo

 * `BASE_TEST_DIR`: a `pathlib.Path` instance referring to the directory
   containing the integration tests